ssbc/docs/learn.md

 #### Edit

 Editable objects can be represented by posting a create message, and then posting a message that refers to that message and overrides properties on that message, or applies patches to it.
-By declaring lists of who may or may not edit documents, you could implement access controls.
+By declaring lists of who may or may not edit documents, and using CRDTs to ensure convergence, you could implement access controls.

 ### Could games be built on top of ssb?